 Do I have a treat for you today!
 What would you say to a soft, cake-like cookie sandwich that only has 3 ingredients and can be made in a myriad of flavors in under 30 minutes from start to finish?!?
 Would you believe me?
 Would you like the recipe? :-) Well, you’re in luck because my neighbor who shared this with me last week has agreed to let me share the deliciousness with you!

 I ran into my neighbor Leesha at the grocery store one day last week while I was wrestling with the self service checkout robot over some packets of grape KoolAid!
 (The checkout robot refuses to believe I have “put the item in the bagging area” when it’s a KoolAid packet that weighs about as much as piece of paper.
-It’s #23 on my list of Pet Peeves! lol) Anyway, talk of KoolAid led to talk of dishwashers (doesn’t it always?), which led to talk of my blog and eventually to FOOD!
-That’s when Leesha shared with me her
+It’s #23 on my list of Pet Peeves! lol) Anyway, talk of KoolAid led to talk of dishwashers (doesn’t it always?), which led to talk of my blog and eventually to food!
+That’s when Leesha shared with me her go-to cookie recipe.

 Cake Box Sandwich Cookies

 - 1 cake box mix (the dry mix only, don’t add any of the ingredients listed on the box.
 Hubster said I should add this caveat)

 Mix together ingredients then drop by rounded tablespoons onto a greased cookie sheet.
 (I actually sprayed my hands with a little cooking spray and rolled them into balls.)

 Bake 8-10 min. on 350 until cookies are almost done.
 (Don’t overcook!)